|

 bowing low.

-"I will speak to Legolas now, meleth nín," said
+"I will speak to Legolas now, meleth nín,"

-he noticed that Legolas was already talking to Prince Imrahil.
+noticed that Legolas was already talking to Prince Imrahil.
+He

-he quickly turned away and busied himself with a short inspection
+quickly turned away and busied himself with a short inspection

 of his men.